Main North railway line, New South Wales: Developments

 Following the Northern Tablelands Express being truncated in February 1990, the line north of Tamworth saw little use until the Xplorer service was introduced to Armidale in October 1993.
 The line to Glen Innes was still open in July 1992 when diesel locomotive 4499 operated a crew training service.

 There have been attempts to revive freight or tourist traffic to as far as Glen Innes, although these plans have not yet succeeded.

 A section of the line between Waratah and Maitland is quadruple track, with one pair being used exclusively for coal trains within the Hunter Valley coal trains and the other pair being used by passenger trains and general freight.
 The coal tracks from Port Waratah join the line on the eastern side of the other tracks at Scholey Street Junction and pass underneath the other tracks at Hanbury Dive just west of Maud Street, continuing to Maitland on the western side of the other tracks.

 In November 1989, a fourth track was added between Eastwood and West Ryde.
 In the mid-1990s a loop was constructed at Cowan.

 The Sandgate Flyover was constructed in 2006 to allow the two passenger/freight tracks to rise and pass over the coal tracks that branch off to Kooragang Island in order to eliminate a capacity restriction caused by the long coal trains crossing the other tracks at grade.
 Because of the location of the overpass relative to the branch to Kooragang Island, a short section of the line has 6 parallel tracks.
 The bridge carrying Sandgate Road over the lines had to modified to allow for the additional lines.
 Sandgate station is flanked by a pair of coal tracks on each side.

 As part of the Rail Clearways Program, in August 2006 an additional platform was opened at Berowra, and in March 2009 an additional platform and passing loop was opened at Hornsby.

 In 2011, the Northern Sydney Freight Corridor project commenced to improve access for freight trains.
 This has seen the completion of a loop at Hexham in June 2012, two loops between Gosford and Narara in February 2015, plus an underpass and loop between North Strathfield and Rhodes in June 2015.
 A third track between Epping and Thornleigh was completed in June 2016.

+On 8 February 2024, a petition to reopen the Great Northern Railway north of Armidale to Wallangarra via Glen Innes and Tenterfield was presented to NSW Parliament by MP for Northern Tablelands Adam Marshall.
+Jenny Aitchison MP for Maitland and Minister for Regional Transport and Roads answered saying it required a business case.